Certifying the Right to Be Forgotten: Primal-Dual Optimization for Sample and Label Unlearning in Vertical Federated Learning: Experiments

-Backdoor attacks involve injecting hidden triggers into training samples that cause the model to misclassify triggered inputs to a specific target label.
-We implement backdoor attack by first injecting backdoor triggers into the unlearning samples before the original training phase.
-Specifically, we place a $4 \times 4$ white pixel trigger at the bottom right corner of images, with label 0 as the target class.
+We evaluate unlearning methods across three aspects: utility preservation, unlearning effectiveness, and attack resilience.
+We measure utility preservation using accuracy (Acc.) on the test data after unlearning, where higher test accuracy indicates better utility preservation.
+We evaluate unlearning effectiveness by measuring the accuracy on the unlearning dataset after unlearning, where lower unlearning accuracy indicates more effective forgetting, as the model should no longer recognize the samples it was supposed to forget.
+Additionally, we employ membership inference attacks (MIA)~\cite{shokri2017membership} and backdoor attacks~\cite{liu2020reflection} to evaluate whether unlearning samples have been effectively removed.
+For MIA, we train a shadow model on the original model's outputs to distinguish training members from non-members.
+After unlearning, the shadow model evaluates whether the unlearning samples still exhibit membership patterns.
+A membership inference attack success rate (MIA-ASR) approaching 50\% indicates effective unlearning, demonstrating that the shadow model can no longer distinguish the unlearning samples from genuinely unseen data.
+For backdoor attacks, we inject a white-pixel trigger at the bottom-right corner of images into the unlearning samples before the original training phase, with a specific label as the target class.
 These triggered samples are trained to be classified as the target label during training.
 After unlearning, we test whether the unlearned model still responds to the backdoor triggers by measuring how many triggered samples are still classified as the target label.
 A low backdoor attack success rate (BD-ASR) indicates that the unlearning process has successfully removed the malicious trigger responses learned from the unlearning samples.